CrossRef/event-data-user-guide/docs/app-contributing.md

 ### Example 1: Bigipedia

 Bigipedia is an online Encyclopedia.
 It cites DOIs in its reference list for its articles.
 Its source token is `b1bba157-ab5b-4cb8-9ac8-4beb2d6405ff`.
-Bigipedia will tell CED every time a DOI is cited, and will send data every time a citation is added.
+Bigipedia will tell Event Data every time a DOI is cited, and will send data every time a citation is added.

 In this example, Bigipedia informs us that the DOI is referenced by the article page.
 Note that because the subject is not a DOI, the metadata must be supplied in the `subj` key.